-- o Recognise, say and write all phonemes within each phase - Apply and understand spelling patterns, e.g suffixes, prefixes, that are taught through all phases. - Use their phonic knowledge to blend and segment phonetically decodable words. - Use their phonic knowledge to read complex words and to recognise from sight 'Tricky Words' (High Frequency Words). - o Read with fluency for both pleasure and to retrieve information. - o Write clearly, accurately and coherently using phonic knowledge.
+- o Recognise, say and write all phonemes within each phase - Apply and understand spelling patterns, e.g suffixes, prefixes, that are taught through all phases. - Use their phonic knowledge to blend and segment phonetically decodable words. - Use their phonic knowledge to read complex words and to recognise from sight 'Tricky Words' (High Frequency Words). - o Read with fluency for both pleasure and to retrieve information. - Write clearly, accurately and coherently using phonic knowledge.

-To see full lesson and phase structures see Appendix A, taken from Active Learning Phonics Bug guidance.
+To see our schedule of assessment please see Appendix A, taken from Active Learning Phonics Bug guidance.